laith763/order-management1/README.md

 ## 2) Testing
-i used postman to test all the Api's
+i used postman and swagger to test all the Api's

 ## 3) Database